Vengeance

 George Jonas was a Canadian journalist, poet, and author, born on June 15, 1935.
 He had a diverse career, writing for various newspapers and magazines.
 Jonas is known for his insightful analysis of political and social issues.
 Apart from “Vengeance,” he authored several other books, including “Reflections on Islam: Ideas, Opinions, Arguments” and “Beethoven’s Mask: Notes on My Life and Times.”
 Jonas’ writing style combines meticulous research with compelling storytelling, making his works highly regarded by readers and critics alike.

-Vengeance Book Summary
+Vengeance Book Review

 Other Books with Similar Ideas: